Skip to main content

 JUnit

 Fuzz tests are executed with JUnit 5.
-If it is not already set up, the plugin will automatically add the required dependencies and configuration to your project.
-If you are using JUnit 4, please be aware that you will need to use the JUnit Vintage engine to be able to run both JUnit 4 and Junit 5 tests in one project.
+If it's not already set up, the plugin automatically adds the required dependencies and configuration to your project.
+If you are using JUnit 4, be aware that CI Fuzz requires the JUnit Vintage engine to run both JUnit 4 and JUnit 5 tests in one project.
 See the official JUnit documentation for more information.